The-OpenROAD-Project/OpenLane/advanced_readme.md

 ./flow.tcl -interactive -file <file>
 ```

+A more detailed list of all the commands supported by openlane could be found [here][0].

 **Note 1:** Currently, configuration variables have higher priority over the above commands so if `RUN_MAGIC` is 0, command `run_magic` will have no effect.

-**Note 2:** Currently, all these commands must be run in sequence and none should be omitted.
+**Note 2:** Currently, all these commands must be run in the flow sequence and no steps should be skipped.

 **Note 3:** You can pass the -design, -tag, etc.. flags to ```./flow.tcl -interactive``` directly without the need of entering the interactive mode and then executing the prep command.

-**We will be adding more about the procs and the options that could be used inside the interactive mode soon**
+[0]:./OpenLANE_commands.md